karljakoblarsson/IdrisToAgda/plan.md

-[x] Read Dedukti: A Logical Framework based on the λΠ-Calculus Modulo Theory [x]   Add bibtex entry of Dedukti: A Logical Framework based on the λΠ-Calculus Modulo Theory [x]   Write summary of Dedukti: A Logical Framework based on the λΠ-Calculus Modulo Theory [ ] Read MMT: A Foundation-Independent Approaxh to Formal Knowledge [ ]   Add bibtex entry of MMT: A Foundation-Independent Approaxh to Formal Knowledge [ ]   Write summary of MMT: A Foundation-Independent Approaxh to Formal Knowledge [ ] Look at the work the author has done i the last two years, which should be
+[x] Read Dedukti: A Logical Framework based on the λΠ-Calculus Modulo Theory [x]   Add bibtex entry of Dedukti: A Logical Framework based on the λΠ-Calculus Modulo Theory [x]   Write summary of Dedukti: A Logical Framework based on the λΠ-Calculus Modulo Theory [ ] Read MMT: A Foundation-Independent Approach to Formal Knowledge [ ]   Add bibtex entry of MMT: A Foundation-Independent Approach to Formal Knowledge [ ]   Write summary of MMT: A Foundation-Independent Approach to Formal Knowledge [x] Look at the work the author has done in the last two years, which should be
     more focused on languages and implementation.
 [x] Read Importing HOL into Isabelle/HOL
 [x]   Add bibtex entry of Importing HOL into Isabelle/HOL